A young woman screams mid-fall in Final Destination: Bloodlines (2025), lit in vivid yellow-orange

 Perhaps it’s the accent.
 Goofy accents generally don’t do it for me.
 Particularly Russian ones; I’ve heard way too many Soviet impressions.

-And Constantine just feels like another plot device that’s been revisited over and over again.
+Constantine just feels like another plot device revisited too many times.

 Even the song he sings to Miss Piggy; while loaded with a number of silly vocabulary words, it’s just a lyrical and visual bore devoid of a memorable or catchy tune.

-So, to compare the two films, the music numbers of Muppets Most Wanted leave much to be desired.
+By comparison, the music numbers of Muppets Most Wanted are not as strong.
 Although Bret McKenzie returns to compose the musical arrangements, his achievements in the first far outweigh those of the second.

-Ultimately I think the film’s greatest weakness can be attributed to the sheer amount of plot with which it engages.
+Ultimately I think the film’s greatest weakness can be attributed to the sheer amount of plot.
 There are several narrative strains to follow with diverse levels of compelling material.
-First of all, Kermit is removed from the story almost instantly, creating his own narrative strain aside from the Muppet tour, now led by Constantine.
+Kermit removes himself from the story almost instantly.
+His own narrative strain aside from the Muppet tour, now led by Constantine.

 Kermit’s narrative posits him in a Russian prison in the criminal’s place, where his varied attempts at escape are foiled by Nadya, played by Tina Fey.